R-T-B/TimberbornTerrainGenerator/README.md

 Changelog:

-v1.0.0:  Added an ingame GUI and validation logic to allow you to edit your settings in game.
-Despite the major release, it should be seed compatible too!
-Enjoy!

-v1.0.1:  Minor bugfix for the generator not saving or obeying the ingame noise setting.

-v1.0.2:  Fixed the wonky natural slope rotation that was often wrong or improper.
-Seed compatible other than slopes being spun the right way, heh.
-Also stopped overwriting old settings with this release (sorry if this happened to you).

-v1.0.3:  A (hopefully final) hotfix for pathetically low blueberry and dandelion spawns.

-v1.0.4:  Some minor cosmetic upgrades and fixes to the GUI, most noticable for low res users.
-No generation or seed changes.

-v1.0.5:  Added support for reading euro decimals (appologies to our euro users).
-We really need full localization support, though.
-That is forthcoming.

-v1.0.6:  Squashed a pretty major bug, if you didn't already have a settings.ini the mod failed to make a new one, leading to settings not being saved.
-Thanks to Discord user Todor Alin for the last few reports. :)

 v1.1.0:  Another optimization run with very good improvements, thanks to github user @hytonhan!
 See this doc for latest benchmarks: https://github.com/R-T-B/TimberbornTerrainGenerator/blob/main/timings.md

 v1.1.1:  Fix an edge case involving the custom dialog getting a bit fiesty and taking over the main menu, and then crashing, when using the cancel button too many times.